bawa-hub/sql/_topics.md

         Logical and physical backups
         Point-in-time recovery

-11. Backup, Restore, and High Availability
+8. Backup, Restore, High Availability, Scaling, Clustering, Partition and Sharding

     Backup strategies: Full backups, incremental backups, and point-in-time backups Using mysqldump and mysqlpump for backup